-On the importance of persistence and reflection to creative thinking and successful living:
+On the importance of persistence to creative thinking and successful living:

 Sisyphus is one of my favorite characters from Greek myths because metaphorically he represents how many of us feel in pursuing our dreams and projects.
 But he persisted and so must we.
 In that vein one thing of the key things I would like to stress about thinking and creativity is that in order for creative ideas to become realities there is the necessary component of persistence.
 In fact I wish every parent and teacher would have a deep discussion about this topic very early in children’s lives as I think it is one of the paramount components that decides success in any endeavor, not just in creative ones.

 As far as creativity is concerned, in my mind it is not enough to just have ideas, or to be able to appraise them critically, or to sell, translate, or market them.
 What separates truly creative greats from those who are less creative is the aspect of persistence.
 It is through dogged determination that highly creative persons take their energies and translate their dreams into realities.
 Sometimes this means that they literally breathe life into mere wisps of visions and then work tirelessly until these threads are completed as something that can be viewed, felt, or understood by others.
 While full appreciation and acceptance of a painting, a poem, a theory, a cantata, or a dance may sometimes take lifetimes, or even eons, for others to value or appreciate, truly creative giants lives’ are marked by their perseverance and the sustained belief they have in the power of their dreams.